Evening-Cohort-31/Hairy-Potter-cademccaskill/README.md

 > 🧨 Before you click the "Assessment Complete" button on the Learning Platform, add your answers below for each question and make a commit.
 It is your option to request a face-to-face meeting with a coach for a vocabulary review.

 1. Explain how you got the HTML, with the correct data, displayed in the browser?
-   > Your answer here
+   > Your answer here.
+We create pottery objects, then each of the function adds inforation to the objects.
+Then the code takes the good pottery not the cracked pottery and turns it into to html text.
 2. In the **PotteryList** module, when you iterate your pottery, you need to show the evidence of what the **weight** property's value is for the 2nd piece of pottery.
 Use [Loom](https://www.loom.com/) to record your browser window with the developer tools open and show those values.
-   > Paste your video's public URL here
+   > Paste your video's public URL here. https://www.loom.com/share/a0b3cba5ea654f67ab7932c6dc63d99e
 3. The **PotteryWheel** module has a single function named `makePottery`.
 Why doesn't that module have all of the other code in it?
-   > Your answer here
+   > Your answer here.
+Well, it is always a good idea for a module to have one specific job to do, as it doesn’t get cluttered and is easy to read for the next person that comes along.
 4. The pottery shop has learned that there is a set of customers that are willing to buy cracked pottery at a discounted price of $2.50.
 That means that the cracked pottery should now be displayed in the catalog.
 Explain the changes that this new business strategy would cause to your algorithm.
-   > Your answer here
+         Current Algorithm:
+         1. Check if pottery is cracked
+         2. If NOT cracked → add price based on weight, add to sell array
+         3. If cracked → don't add price, don't add to sell array New Algorithm:
+         1. Check if pottery is cracked
+         2. If NOT cracked → add price based on weight, add to sell array
+         3. If cracked → add price of $2.50, add to sell array Code Changes toSellOrNotToSell function, instead of only pricing non-cracked pottery, we would need to:
+         * Remove the if (!potteryObject.cracked) condition that prevents cracked pottery from getting priced
+         * Add logic to set price: 2.50 for cracked pottery
+         * Ensure ALL pottery (cracked and uncracked) gets added to the potteryToSell array
 5. In the **Kiln** module, you have a `firePottery()` function.
 You need to demonstrate how to use the debugger to verify the values of the parameters for that function when your code runs.
 Use [Loom](https://www.loom.com/) to record your browser window with the developer tools open and show those values.
-   > Paste your video's public URL here
+   > Paste your video's public URL here. https://www.loom.com/share/319eba4c71f14632a016cde9a45728cd